 There’re a lot of good posts in the anime blogosphere.
 I hope this article helps you find some of them!

 This week, I reviewed the sites in reverse alphabetical order (Z to A).

 Politics has come up as a topic here recently: Other Posts to Crow About 2019 Week 11 included a post from Lethargic Ramblings that explored some of the effects politics can have not only on anime series, but on fans.
-If you've spent more than 5 seconds on Twitter, then you know that this topic is not only controversial, it's explosive!
+If you’ve spent more than 5 seconds on Twitter, then you know that this topic is not only controversial.
+It’s explosive!
 It takes a steady hand and clear thinking to lay out the issues around the question of whether anime is political; and if it is, how it expresses those political views or perspectives.
 Fortunately, Scott #99 from Mechanical Anime Reviews is up to the task.
 This article is a clearly-stated, subtle, and respectful exploration of the topic.
-I like seeing this community grapple with these topics in a healthy way!
+I like seeing the community grapple with these topics in a healthy way!

-You probably know that Irina from I Drink and Watch Anime and I reviewed The Promised Neverland during the previous season.
+You probably know that Irina from I Drink and Watch Anime and I reviewed The Promised Neverland this previous season.
 There were tons of reasons to like the series, from Isabella being such a fantastic villain (as described in this post from Lynn Sheridan) to the genius-level characters like Ray and Norman.
-The show was so rich and so well executed that it's generated a lot of really interesting content within the ani-blogosphere.
-If you watched the last episode, you probably remember seeing some of Isabella's childhood.
-This post from Atelier Emily takes a look at a question that's obvious once you see it: Why did Isabella take the path she did, while Emma, Norman, and Ray took another?
+The show was so rich and so well executed that it’s generated a lot of really interesting content within the ani-blogosphere.
+If you watched the last episode, you probably remember seeing some of Isabella’s childhood.
+This post from Atelier Emily takes a look at a question that’s obvious once you see it: Why did Isabella take the path she did, while Emma, Norman, and Ray took another?
 I love the answer this writer came up with, and I think you will, too!
-As if we need more reasons to love this show...
+As if we need more reasons to love this show…